Laser-induced creation of coherent V2 centers in bulk-grown silicon carbide: Methods

 \subsection{Pulsed UV experiment}

+All pulsed UV experiments are performed at room temperature and ambient pressure.
 To determine the LIAT for bulk material, we define a grid of 100 spots (10 by 10) for each pulse energy.
 To avoid spatial and temporal biasing (e.g., alignment or temperature drifts), the pulse energies are varied in a randomized order and calibrated before each measurement.
 All spots are positioned within a region where alignment artifacts are negligible.
 The z-position of the objective is fine-tuned by scanning through different heights while applying a pulse energy slightly above the LIAT.
 We then use the z position that produces the largest amorphization on the surface (see \ref{subsec:app_damage_threshold}).

 The same procedure is used to determine the LIAT for nanopillars, with the grid consisting of 4 by 25 individual structures.
 The measurement process is fully automated, involving piezo movement of the objective and a single UV pulse.
 Due to grid interpolation and piezo positioner hysteresis, the UV pulse may not always focus in the exact center of each nanopillar.
 While this misalignment has minimal effect on the LIAT determination, it can slightly influence the resulting concentration of $\vtwo$ centers.